NushaMBZ/aide-memoire/AGM4367/N Unit-03 S-17.md

 ### **Real GDP**

 > [!definition]
-> It is the total market value of all final goods and services produced within a country's borders during a specific period of time, adjusted for inflation.
+> It is the <mark style="background: #FFF3A3A6;">total market value of all final goods and services produced within a country</mark>'s borders during a specific period of time, adjusted for inflation.

 ```
 Real GDP = Nominal GDP / Price Index
 ```

+> [!definition]
+> Market prices <mark style="background: #FF5582A6;">measures the total value of goods and services</mark> produced in a country during a specific time period while adjusting for changes in price levels.

 > [!example]
-> Suppose a country has a nominal GDP of $1 trillion and a price index of 1.10.
-This means that the country's real GDP is $909 billion.
+> Suppose a country has a nominal GDP of $1 billion and a price index of 1.10.
+This means that the country's real GDP is $909 million.

 ### Nominal GDP

 > [!definition]
-> The total market value of all final goods and services produced within a country's borders during a specific period of time, at current prices.
+> The total market value of all final goods and services produced within a country's borders during a specific period of time,<mark style="background: #FFB8EBA6;"> at current prices.</mark>

 ```
 Nominal GDP = Quantity of goods and services produced * Price of goods and services
 ```

+> [!definition]
+> Current prices represents the total value of goods and services produced in a country during a specific time period, typically a year or a quarter, <mark style="background: #FF5582A6;">without adjusting for changes in price levels.</mark> In other words, it reflects the economic output using the prices that are prevailing in the year of measurement.

 > [!example]
 > Suppose a country produces 100 widgets in a year and each widget sells for $10.
 The country's nominal GDP would be $1,000.